bezurn004/Obsi-Forge-Apedia/OFA_ChangeLog.md

 - Complete Asset summary pages (custom summaries)
 - Polish to Moves and Asset sections.
 Typos, formatting and layout adjustments.
 - Created "Aspect" and "Gameplay Role" categories to help categorize Moves and Assets.
-- First pass on import of gameplay rules
+- First pass on import of gameplay guidelines

 Detailed